Domestic and Family Violence Protection and Other Legislation Amendment Bill 2025

 4.07 pmMs MULLENOpposes

 The bill makes the police the sole arbiters in domestic and family violence incidents.
-This raises serious and significant concerns about checks and balances.2025-08-28View Hansard
+This raises serious and significant concerns about checks and balances as well as concerns over whether both victims and accused will always receive procedural fairness.2025-08-28View Hansard

 4.31 pmMr DALTONSupports